Founded in Paris in 1883, the non-profit Alliance Française promotes the French language and culture from nearly 900 chapters all over the world.

 Learners first complete a brief French language placement test to determine where they start their journey.
+(Students can check out top IELTS preparation options.)
 Then they pick the rate at which they want to complete the certificate—the regular two years or an accelerated one year.

 What Students Are Saying

 “This program pretty much has it all, from instructors who will spend time with you on pronunciation, reading and writing, to free software like Rosetta Stone and online libraries with more resources than you can possibly use during your studies.
 The balance of online learning with virtual classes you can pop in and out of makes this the best French course I've taken, and I've tried a lot of different things over the past 10 years.
 You get the classmates and live instruction to keep you motivated with all of the online tools you'd get with an app. ”Sandra Brown, Everyday French Language

 George Brown College’s St. James Campus is easily accessible by transit in the heart of bustling downtown Toronto.
 The school’s French language program consists of eight courses where students pursue both the ability to speak the language and learn about various cultures where it’s spoken widely.
 During the pandemic, George Brown is temporarily delivering all eight as online French courses.